WorkingEdge/MS3_GMResource/README.md

 ## General UX Testing
 In addition to the specific test cases above, cross-browser and multi-device testing was carried out by myself and some family members.
 The purpose of these was to find any issues with display or functionality on mobile, tablet or laptop devices using a variety or browsers.
-Test case: Test appearance across the site, particularly Home/landing page, individual post page, contact form:
+Test case: Test appearance across the site, particularly home/landing page, individual post page, contact form:

 Opera on laptop (Linux Ubuntu) - tested appearance, search, contact form.
 Result: ok Firefox on laptop (Linux Ubuntu) - as above
 Chrome on laptop (Linux Ubuntu) - as above
 Chrome laptop (Windows) - as above
 Firefox on laptop (Windows) - as above
-IE on laptop (Windows)
+Microsoft Edge on laptop (Windows) - as above
 Safari on iPad - as above
-Chrome on iPad -
-Safari on iPhone -
 Chrome on Android (Moto G7) - as above
-Chrome on Mac -
+Chrome on Mac - as above
-Safari on Mac -
+Safari on Mac - as above

 ## Smartbear Cross Browser Testing
 The site has also been checked using a trial account with [SmartBear CrossBrowserTesting](https://crossbrowsertesting.com/).